 3.0 Current Membership

-The Platform’s membership currently includes; Financial Accountability & Transparency-Africa, IMANI Center for Policy & Education, Africa Centre for Energy Policy, Penplusbytes, Ghana Integrity Initiative, Ghana Anti-Corruption Coalition, Ghana Center for Democratic Development, SEND Ghana, Oxfam, Institute for Fiscal Policy, African Centre for Parliamentary Affairs and Making All Voices Count.
+The Platform’s membership currently includes; Financial Accountability & Transparency-Africa, IMANI Center for Policy & Education, Africa Centre for Energy Policy, Penplusbytes, Ghana Integrity Initiative, Ghana Anti-Corruption Coalition, Ghana Center for Democratic Development, SEND Ghana, Oxfam, Institute for Fiscal Policy, African Centre for Parliamentary Affairs, Centre for Budget Advocacy-Ghana, among others.

 4.0 Main Activities